RosariaFini/1stMilestoneProject/testing/ux-testing.md

 3. Fill up the form with a valid email.
 4. If the email is invalid and the paper plan icon is clicked, a validation pop-up will appear prompting you to fill the field.
 5. Once the field is filled in, press the paper plane icon.
-6. Once the paper plan icon is clicked, it will infotm the user that the email has been sent successfully.

 ### Step 3
 ![Valid Form](../screenshots/news-ok.jpg)